 Use the “Manage My Programs” option to check the status of your application including Transcripts, References, and Programs Selected.
 You can access your “Program Status” page in the “Manage My Programs” section of NursingCAS when logged into your account at https://nursingcas.liaisoncas.com/applicant-ux/#/myPrograms/myProgramStatus

 For questions regarding the NursingCAS application please contact NursingCAS:

 Phone at 617-612-2880 (M– Th 9:00 AM – 7:00 PM ET, Fr 9:00 AM – 5:00 PM ET)

 E-mail at firstname.lastname@example.org.

-Send official transcripts from all colleges and universities attended directly to NursingCAS at the office below.
+Applicants must send official transcripts from all colleges and universities attended to both NursingCAS and the UIW Office of Admissions:

 Important Information Concerning Transcripts: